RLuckom/exploranda-core/README.md

 * To perform one-time or throwaway analysis tasks too complex for `curl` plus `jq`
 * To explore new APIs
 * To "test drive" monitoring ideas before investing the effort of integrating them into existing systems.

-Exploranda is not designed for use cases that require modifying data in APIs (such as PUT requests and many POST requests, etc.).

 To get started creating a report, see the [Getting Started](docs/getting-started.md) doc.